 - Ted Baker Tenetot Sterling Plain Wool Tailored Suit Trousers

 Whether thrown on open over a T-shirt or buttoned to the top, this genuine classic is hard to get wrong, which explains why it has graduated from the valleys and never once waned in popularity.
-It plays nicely with others, too, working well with jeans, chinos or wool trousers.

 - Next Long Sleeve Flannel Check Shirt